Kankoda/LicenseKit/README.md

 }
 ```

+You can choose from many different service types within the library, such as `BinaryLicenseService`, `FileBasedLicenseService`, `ApiLicenseService`, etc.

-Once you have a license engine, you can use it to handle customer licenses:
+Once you have a license engine, you can use it to get licenses for your customers:

 ```swift
 let license = try await engine.getLicense(for: "license-key-1")
 ```

-Just like when creating a license engine, the license will be returned if the license key is valid and refers to a valid license, otherwise a ``LicenseError`` is thrown.
+Just like when creating your license engine and service instances, the engine will only return a license if the license key is valid and refers to a valid license.

+LicenseKit will by default validate the license for the current platform, bundle and date.
+You can perform more validations after retrieving the license.

 For more information, please see the [online documentation][Documentation] and the [getting started guide][Getting-Started].